spryker/spryker-docs/docs/pbc/all/digital-asset-management/digital-asset-management.md

 ![MIME type settings](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Media+Management/File+Uploader/File+Uploader+Feature+Overview/mime-type-settings.png)

 The Back Office user can only upload files with a MIME type that is selected in the **Is Allowed** column.
+(If no MIME types are defined, files of any type can be uploaded.
+If you add at least one MIME type, only the files of the added types can be uploaded.)

 Most popular file types that a shop owner can allow uploading to the Back Office are: